storesafe/cordova-sqlcipher-adapter/README.md

 ## Manual installation - iOS version

-### SQLite library
+### Security framework library

-In the Project "Build Phases" tab, select the _first_ "Link Binary with Libraries" dropdown menu and add the library `libsqlite3.dylib` or `libsqlite3.0.dylib`.
+In the Project "Build Phases" tab, select the _first_ "Link Binary with Libraries" dropdown menu and add the `Security.framework`.

 **NOTE:** In the "Build Phases" there can be multiple "Link Binary with Libraries" dropdown menus.
 Please select the first one otherwise it will not work.

 ### SQLite Plugin

+Obtain sqlcipher version of sqlite3.h & sqlite3.c.

 Drag .h and .m files into your project's Plugins folder (in xcode) -- I always just have "Create references" as the option selected.